Scheduling equipment maintenance can be challenging!

-It is the start of a new year and time to get an idea of maintenance due for the coming months.
-You especially want to see if too much work is being clubbed in some weeks while nothing much is scheduled during other weeks.
-Low periods could also be time some of your maintenance technicians could take time off or go for additional training.
-When you have several hundred equipment it can be hard to get an idea of preventive maintenance that is due for all the different equipment.
+It is good to get an idea of maintenance due for the coming months.
+You want to see if too much work is scheduled in some weeks while not much is scheduled during other weeks.
+Low periods could also be good for maintenance staff to take time off or go for additional training.
+When you have several hundred equipment, it can be hard to get an idea of preventive maintenance that is due for the different equipment.

 Have a look at a related article “CMMS Software Tip: Why You Need An Equipment Maintenance Calendar” for more information.

 Looking for CMMS software?